alexwlchan/iam-policy-document-tester/README.md

 The function `temporary_iam_credentials()` gives you a set of temporary AWS credentials, which have the permissions defined by the IAM policy document.
 You can make API calls using those credentials, and check they behave correctly -- that API calls are allowed or denied as appropriate.

-When you're done, it cleans up after itself, so there are no temporary roles or users left hanging around in your account.
+When you're done, it cleans up after itself, so there are no temporary resources left hanging around in your account.

+I use this in two ways:

-This dramatically speeds up the flow for developing IAM policy documents.
+*   To dramatically speed up the flow for developing IAM policy documents.
     It gives me a fast write-test-debug loop for making changes; much faster than if I was using a more full-featured deployment tool like Terraform or CloudFormation.

-**Epistemic status:** lightly tested, shared as an interesting experiment rather than something you should rely on.
+*   To temporarily downgrade permissions when doing something potentially risky.
+    If I have an admin role, I can create more tightly-scoped credentials to act as an extra guard rail.
+    (This is why I wrote the code -- more on that below.)

 ## How does it work?